dotstar/amazon-s3-security-settings-and-controls/README.md

 20. Click **Endpoints**.
 21. The VPC Endpoint should be selected.
 Select **Actions**, then click **Manage Route Tables**.
-22. Select the Route Table that is associated with **S3SecurityWorkshopSubnet**
+22. Select the Route Table that is associated with **S3SecurityWorkshopSubnet** You may need to hover over the subnets in the "Associated With" column to find the appropriate networks.

 ![](/images/vpc_endpoint_7.png)
 23. Click **Modify Route Tables**.
     This will cause the hosts inside your VPC to route through the VPC gateway endpoint, inside your VPC to access S3.
 The request will **not** have to travel across public Internet address space.

+    This action changes the routing in your public subnets so that S3 traffic is routed to the S3 VPC endpoint, rather than out to the public Internet.
 24. Go to your SSH session, run the following command.
 The request should now succeed.

 ```bash
   aws s3api head-object --key app1/file1 --bucket ${bucket}